-The following assumptions were applied during the Resource estimation, with further details discussed in Section 14:
+The following assumptions were applied during the Mineral Resource estimation, with further details discussed in Section 14:

-- K2O cut off grade of 15% (this equates to 24.6% KCl).
+• K2O cut off grade of 15% (this equates to 24.6% KCl).

 - Maximum carnallite cut-off of 6%.

 - No insoluble cut-off.

 - No thickness cut-off.

 - The following Radii-of-Influence (ROI) were used, consistent with previous NI 43-101 Technical Reports:

-- Inferred ROI = 6000 m
+- Inferred ROI = 6,000 m

-- Indicated ROI = 2250 m
+- Indicated ROI = 2,250 m

-- \circ Measured = 1500 m.
+- \circ Measured = 1,500 m.

-- A deduction of 25% for unseen / unknown anomalies was made in the Inferred category and, based on the results of the 3D seismic, this deduction was reduced to 10% for the Indicated Resource, and 5% for the Measured Resource.
+- A deduction of 25% for unseen / unknown anomalies was made in the Inferred Mineral Resource category and, based on the results of the 3D seismic, this deduction was reduced to 10% for the Indicated Mineral Resource, and 5% for the Measured Mineral Resource.

-Assuming the base case recovery of 40%, as per Table 4, over 287 Million tonnes of Resource has been classified in the Measured and Indicated categories in the Vanguard Area.
-Based on the potential of future work to devise suitable engineering and economics for the conversion of this Resource into Reserve (as has been regularly accomplished in Saskatchewan's Prairie Evaporite Formation since mining began in the late 1950's), and subsequent application of the pertinent Modifying Factors, when using the baseline design capacity for annual production of 250,000 tonnes for a Gensource module, it can be seen that the probable life of these modules could theoretically approach multiple centuries.
+Assuming the base case recovery of 40%, as per Table 4, over 289 Million tonnes of Mineral Resource has been classified in the Measured and Indicated categories in the Vanguard Area.
+Based on the potential of future work to devise suitable engineering and economics for the conversion of this Mineral Resource into Mineral Reserve (as has been regularly accomplished in Saskatchewan's Prairie Evaporite Formation since mining began in the late 1950's), and subsequent application of the pertinent Modifying Factors, when using the baseline design capacity for annual production of 250,000 tonnes of saleable product for a Gensource module, it can be seen that the probable life of these modules could theoretically approach multiple centuries.

 The CIM Definition Standards (2014) provide for a direct relationship between Indicated Mineral Resource and Probable Mineral Reserve, and between Measured Mineral Resource and Proven Mineral Reserve.
-For conservatism, the Reserve estimated for the Tugaske Project considers only continuous operation of the solution mining horizontal caverns focused on the lowest submember of the Patience Lake - referred to as the "PLM 1".
-Therefore, the Reserve represent only the base case for the feasibility economics.
-Since the initial mine plan focuses only on the PLM 1, only a small portion of the overall Resource is converted to Reserve for the base case.
+For conservatism, the Mineral Reserve estimated for the Tugaske Project considers only continuous operation of the solution mining horizontal caverns focused on the lowest sub-member of the Patience Lake - referred to as the "PLM 1".
+Therefore, the Mineral Reserve represents only the base case for the Feasibility Study economics.
+Since the initial mine plan focuses specifically on the PLM 1, only a small portion of the overall Mineral Resource is converted to Mineral Reserve for the base case.
 In reality, mining of the PLM 1 is likely to progress upwards over time into other sub-members of the Patience Lake (i.e., PLM 2 through PLM 4); thus, increasing the potential amount of KCl tonnes recovered from each cavern.
 The PLM 1 is on average 3.9m thick, with average potash grades of 43% KCl, across the mining area.

-Table 5 shows the Proven and Probable Reserve of over 14.5 Million Tonnes for the Tugaske Project (Effective February 26, 2021), based on the PLM 1 only, which indicates a minimum expected mine life of at least 58 years - based on the annual production of 250,000 tonnes of saleable Muriate of Potash (MOP).
-In addition, Reserves are defined in terms of MOP, which is typically 98.1% KCl in the case of granular MOP produced from solution mining.
+Table 5 shows the Proven and Probable Mineral Reserve estimate of approximately 14.1 Million Tonnes of saleable Muriate of Potash (MOP) for the Tugaske Project (Effective May 16, 2021), based on the PLM 1 only, which indicates a minimum expected mine life of at least 56 years - based on the annual production of 250,000 tonnes of MOP, which is typically 98.1% KCl in the case of granular MOP produced from solution mining.

-Reserve Category Mean Cavern Thickness (m) Create Cuerte Insolubles Grade (wt. %) Cavern Volume (m 3) Cavern Sylvinite Tonnage MOP Tonnage Million Tonnes (Mt) Proven 3.90 42.02 0.71 6.44 15,657,077 60.3 0.95 8,966,928 18.65 7.84 Probable 3.86 42.56 0.69 6.35 13,055,672 63.7 0.91 7,566,632 15.74 6.70 TOTAL 3.88 42.26 0.70 6.40 28,712,749 61.8 0.93 16,533,560 34.39 14.53
+Reserve Category Mean Cavern Thickness (m) KCl Grade (wt. %) Carnallite Grade (wt. %) Insolubles Grade (wt. %) Cavern Volume (Mm3) Cavern Recovery (%) Reduction for Unknown Anomalies Recoverable Cavern Volume (Mm3) Sylvinite Tonnage (Mt) MOP Tonnage (Mt) Proven 3.9 42.0 0.71 6.4 15.7 60.3 0.95 9.0 18.7 7.6 Probable 3.9 42.6 0.69 6.3 13.1 63.7 0.91 7.6 15.3 6.5 Total 28.7 16.5 34.0 14.1 Weighted Mean 3.9 42.3 0.70 6.4 61.8 0.93

-Table 5: PLM 1 Proven & Probable Reserve Summary
+Table 5: PLM 1 Proven & Probable Mineral Reserve Estimate Summary